MarkusGnigler/nginx4docker/README.md

 ## Environment variables

-This container prepares a variable `SERVER_IP` that you can use in all `.conf` files for handling the host ip address.
+This container prepares a variable `HOST_IP` that you can use in all `.conf` files for handling the host ip address.

 Timezone can be set trough `TZ` as usual.